 - White chocolate is preferable to milk chocolate in reference to chips.

 - Citrus flavours (lemon and lime) are not preferable, though cherry/berries are to be encouraged.

 - Although contentious, I can confirm that raisin and oatmeal is a more than acceptable combination.

 The best cookie recipe

-The best recipe I have found to date, and one which has come out perfectly every time, is the following.
-All credit to my namesake Sally (not my baking alter ego) who is responsible for for the recipe.
+The best recipe I’ve found to date, and one which has come out perfectly every time, is the following.
+All credit to my namesake Sally (not my baking alter ego) who’s responsible for for the recipe.
 For full details please see her Chewy Chocolate Chunk Cookies recipe.
 I can highly recommend trying coconut, cherry, and fudge.
-The recipe is noted below in case the original ever disappears.
+I’ve copied the recipe in below in case the original ever disappears.

 - 1 teaspoon baking soda

 - 3/4 cup (1.5 sticks or 170 grams) unsalted butter, melted

 - 3/4 cup (135 grams) light brown sugar, loosely packed

 - 1 large egg + 1 egg yolk, at room temperature